 Leadership is easy when nothing changes.
 However, change is constant and has the potential to be very disruptive to both your people and your business operations.
 Are you prepared to lead during a crisis?
-In his latest article, Adam Silver taps into the mind of Lieutenant Colonel Eleanor Taylor as she shares her secrets to leading during uncertainty.
+In this latest article, Ian Brenner and Hylton Levy tap into the mind of Lieutenant Colonel Eleanor Taylor as she shares her secrets to leading during uncertainty.

 Stationed deep in Kandahar province, Afghanistan, Lieutenant Colonel Eleanor Taylor’s objective was clear—remove a village market of explosives (IEDs) planted by insurgents.
 The location of the explosives was known, but there was also a real danger of the team being attacked during the operation.

 Just hours before the operation, new information emerged that the insurgents were aware of the plan and waiting to strike.
 This meant Eleanor had to weigh the reliability of the new information, set aside a plan in which her team was heavily invested in, and explain her change of decision to her soldiers and superiors.
 No easy task.

 Recently, I hosted a webinar—How to Effectively Lead During a Crisis.
 Our featured guest was Eleanor Taylor—a decorated Lieutenant Colonel in the Canadian Forces—and she opened with this riveting story.